Teddyp14/redux-inventory-tracker/README.md

 # Surf Shop Inventory Tracker

-####  An application in React and TypeScript that tracks inventory for a local fictinoal surf shop
+####  An application in React and TypeScript that tracks inventory for a fictional surf shop

 #### By Teddy Peterschmidt